-Weber helped community members exchange used CFL and incandescent bulbs for LEDs.
+Weber helped community members upgrade to high efficiency LED bulbs and smart thermostats.
 Learn how the program helped save our community electricity and money.

 We go beyond the campus to encourage sustainable practices across our community.
 The Sustainability Practices and Research Center (SPARC) and the Energy and Sustainability Office offer annual community programs, open to all community members.
-We look forward to the State Lawn Mower Exchange in March of 2020.
-Check back for more details later, and Stay in touch to learn about new programs via our newsletter.
+Check back for more details on upcoming programs, and stay in touch to learn about new programs via our newsletter.

 What We've Done